 - Do use paper towels to soak up oil and grease under fryer baskets and to wipe down work areas.
-Dispose of the paper towels into the trash.
+Dispose of the paper towels into the trash or compost.

 - Do run a LOT of water if you must use the garbage disposal.